pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

   resolve the conflicts.
 - When something goes wrong it's much easier to identify the problem because the changes are small.
-- We don't "put off" production issues until right at the end, so things like production configuration, scalability concerns, issues affecting end users, and so on are all dealt with up front and continuously considered during development.
+- We don't put off production issues until right at the end, so things like production configuration, scalability concerns, issues affecting end users, and so on are all dealt with up front and continuously considered during development.